Sridhar Lagadapati: Biography

 After his return from the USA, Sridhar married Sirisha in 1995.
 Around this time Sridhar was also appointed Joint Managing Director of Lanco Infratech Limited (formerly Lanco Constructions).
 Subsequently, Sridhar took lead of the company as its Managing Director and then, as its Vice-Chairman.
 By 2003, he set up Sirisuns Entertainment along with Sirisha.
-He lives in Jubilee Hills at Hyderabad with his wife Sirisha and their two sons Prashant Gaurav and Sahidev Vikram.
+He lives in Jubilee Hills at Hyderabad with his wife Sirisha and their two sons including Sahidev Vikram.

-Other activities

 Sridhar is a trustee of Lanco Foundation (Earlier called LIGHT - Lanco Institute of General & Humanitarian Trust), and is the Managing Trustee of Sri Prasahi Charities, a personal charity founded by Sridhar and Sirisha.

-Sirisuns Entertainment

-Sridhar set up Sirisuns Entertainment (Earlier, Larsco Entertainment) with Sirisha in 2003, focusing on contemporary and progressive cinema.
-It produces movies under the banner of Ramalakshmi Cine Creations with the logo of Mother and Child.
-Sridhar explains that the logo epitomizes the cinematic contentment that Sirisuns likes to give to its audience through its audio-visual products.
-Today, Sirisuns is considered a successful production house in the Telugu film industry with movies such as Style and Evadi Gola Vaadidi.